 Funding Agency: National Science Foundation

 Summary: International experiences are increasingly viewed as important components of undergraduate engineering education.
-For accreditation, every engineering program must demonstrate that its graduates possess “the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.”
-While it is left to each individual program to define what this outcome means and how it would be measured, implied is a requirement that engineering programs begin to address “global preparedness.”
-Yet little has been done to define global preparedness, specify alternatives for achieving it, or determine to what degree being globally prepared is the result of personal attributes, prior experiences, or curricular and co-curricular experiences.
-We are investigating how international experiences both in and outside of formal curricula impact engineering students’ global preparedness by assessing the nature and effectiveness of the diverse international opportunities available to U.S. engineering undergraduates.
+For accreditation, every engineering program must demonstrate that its graduates possess "the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context."
+While it is left to each program to define what this outcome means and how it would be measured, it is implied that engineering programs begin to address "global preparedness."
+Yet little has been done to define global preparedness, specify alternatives for achieving it, or determine to what degree being globally prepared results from personal attributes, prior experiences, or curricular and co-curricular experiences.
+We investigate how international experiences both in and outside of formal curricula impact engineering students' global preparedness by assessing the nature and effectiveness of the diverse international opportunities available to U.S. engineering undergraduates.
 We are identifying ways to measure changes in global awareness, knowledge and thinking to address our research questions.
-Our results and tools will provide insight to engineering administrators and faculty as they consider how to better prepare their students for the global economy.
+Our results and tools will provide insight to engineering administrators and faculty to consider how to prepare their students for a better global economy.

 Collaborators: Randy Collins and Erin McCave (Clemson University); Mary Besterfield-Sacre and Larry Shuman (University of Pittsburgh), Cheryl Matherly (University of Tulsa); Gisele Ragusa (University of Southern California)